edge-cloud/www.edge-cloud.net/_posts/2013-06-07-measuring-network-throughput.md

 Instead of requesting a file from e.g Los Angeles while being in Munich, Germany, the file could be requested from a CDN node in Frankfurt, Germany.
 This would reduce the RTT from e.g. ~170 ms to ~4 ms. This is often used by companies and organizations to deliver large software downloads.
-One such example is <a href="https://my.vmware.com/web/vmware/downloads" title="VMware Download" target="_blank">VMware&#8217;s software download site using Akamai&#8217;s CDN</a>.
+One such example is <a href="https://my.vmware.com/web/vmware/downloads" title="VMware Download" target="_blank">VMware's software download site using Akamai's CDN</a>.

 #### UDP-based file transfer

 Last but not least I would like to point out that there are in fact UDP based file transfer solutions out there, such as the one from <a href="http://asperasoft.com" title="Asperasoft" target="_blank">Asperasoft</a>.
-They overcome the &#8220;dangers&#8221; of UDP with smartly using a TCP channel for congestion control.
+They overcome the "dangers" of UDP with smartly using a TCP channel for congestion control.
 Yet at the same time the transfer limit of this pure protocol is bound by the actual link bandwidth.
 WOC on the other hand usually utilize additional optimization techniques beside TCP window adjustment, giving you effective throughput higher than the maximum link bandwidth.
 See the previously mentioned Silver Peak calculator for examples.